FelipeMallmann/BSpline-Editor/README.md

 ## BSpline Editor
-BSpline is a curve with is made by control points, this script lets you manipulate a bspline curve and save it to .obj and .mat files
+BSpline is a curve with is made by control points, this script lets you manipulate a bspline curve and save it to .obj and .mtl files

 ##### Commands
 - LMB: add control points.